Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

 We show that Memory-V2V can be applied to other video editing tasks such as text-guided long video editing.
 We assume access to a pretrained single-turn text-based video editing model, LucyEdit \cite{LucyEdit}, as our base model in this experiment.
 Given a long user-input video $\yb$ typically exceeding 200 frames, which is significantly longer than the temporal context window of the base model (${\sim}$ 81 frames), we reformulate the task as a memory-aware iterative editing.

 We first divide the long source video $\yb$ into shorter segments ${\yb_{1}, \dots, \yb_{T}}$ that fit within the base model’s temporal window and iteratively edit each segment.
 When editing the $i$-th source segment $\yb_{i}$, the top-$k$ most relevant edited segments are retrieved from an external cache $\Omega = \{ \mathcal{E}(\xb_{j}) \mid 0 < j < i \}$, which stores all past edited segments as video latents.
 Unlike camera-conditioned video novel view synthesis where each generated video $\xb_{j}$ can naturally be indexed by its camera pose $\cb_{j}^{\text{cam}}$ for retrieval, text-conditioned editing poses a unique challenge.
-Text instructions $\cb_{j}^{\text{text}}$ are often too ambiguous or coarse, making text-based similarity unreliable.
-To overcome this, we instead index and retrieve edited videos based on their corresponding source video segments: for a given source segment $\yb_{i}$ to edit, we compute feature similarities using DINOv2 embeddings \cite{oquab2023dinov2} across all previous source segments $\{\yb_{j} \, {\mid} \, 0 {<} j {<} i\}$ and retrieve the edited videos $\mathcal{E}(\xb_{j})$ whose corresponding sources $\yb_{j}$ are most similar to $\yb_{i}$ (see supplementary for details).
+Text instructions are often ambiguous, making text-based similarity unreliable.
+Instead, we retrieve memory segments based on visual similarity between source video segments using DINO features \cite{oquab2023dinov2}.
+Detailed retrieval algorithms are presented in the supplementary.
 The retrieved videos are then dynamically tokenized where adaptive token merging is also applied when generating the edited segment $\xb_{i}$.
 Once all segments are iteratively edited, they are stitched together to form a single output video $\xb$ (see Fig.~\ref{fig: long-video-editing-framework}(b) for overview).

+By casting long video editing as a multi-turn memory-conditioned process, we eliminate the need for long source–target video pairs, which are difficult to obtain in practice.
+Instead of requiring long paired data, Memory-V2V can be trained using short source–target pairs by extending only the target videos.
+Concretely, starting from a public short video editing dataset, we generatively extend each target video using an off-the-shelf video extension model \cite{zhang2025packing}.
+The overall pipeline is visualized in Fig.~\ref{fig: long-video-editing-framework}(a).